swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 two different
 concepts.
 This means that marking a class `public` allows the class to be *used* by other modules, but does not allow other modules to define *subclasses*.
-In order to subclass from another module, the class would be marked `subclassable`.
+In order to subclass from another module, the class would also have to be marked `open`.

 Relatedly, Swift also conflates two similar concepts for class members (methods, properties, subscripts): `public` means that the member may be used by other modules, but also that it may be overriden by subclasses.
-This proposal introduces a new `overridable` modifier, which is used instead of `public` on members that are overridable.
+This proposal uses the same `open` modifier, which is used together with `public` on members that are overridable.

 Swift-evolution thread: http://thread.gmane.org/gmane.comp.lang.swift.evolution/21930/